Epidurals during labor are commonplace in the United States. Find out the pro’s/con’s, procedure, risks and benefits.

 - Most often, only one other person can be in the room during an epidural placement, and most practitioners prefer they sit in front of mom.

 - If you feel like it’s not working, the only one who can truly fix it is the anesthesiologist.
 Ask to see him/her.
-Remember that often the only fix is to put it in again.
+Remember that sometimes the only fix is to put it in again.

 - The epidural is secured with a large amount of tape, so you can still move in bed, but be thoughtful of dragging your back across the bed if possible.

 - Before a cesarean section, patients are given a spinal.
 The difference is the area where they put the medicine.
+However, most often an epidural can be used if you already have one in place.
+Learn more about the epidural vs the spinal.

 Epidurals are great and can take away a lot of the pain of labor, but I recommend having some pain coping skills to utilize before an epidural (if that is your plan).
+I have a whole post on increasing your chances of a natural delivery that you might like to read.

 If you have more questions before it is placed, you can always talk to an anesthesiologist before you are admitted, or your OB doctor might be able to answer the simpler questions as well.